Fix issues with Display campaigns

 Incompatible targeting and ads

-AdWords disallows certain types of targeting combinations on the Display Network.
-If your ads are set up with targeting that isn't compatible, your ads won't run, and you could get an alert in the dashboard.
+The old AdWords experience doesn't allow certain types of targeting combinations on the Display Network.
+If your ads are set up with targeting that isn't compatible, your ads may not run, causing an alert in the dashboard.
 Some of them aren't obvious, so the dashboard is a great place to make sure your campaign targeting is able to work.

 Why this is important